 5 ways Sharesight helps Australian investors at tax time

-Sharesight’s valuable tax reports (built according to ATO rules) save Australian investors both time and money at tax time.
-Whether you file your taxes yourself, or via an accountant, read on to learn how Sharesight’s Australian-specific tax features not only help you complete your tax return, but also saves you time and money.
+Built according to ATO rules, Sharesight’s valuable tax reports save Australian investors both time and money at tax time.
+Whether you file your taxes yourself or via an accountant, read on to learn how Sharesight’s Australian-specific tax features not only help you complete your tax return, but can also save you time and money.

-Investors with a Sharesight portfolio tax residency set to "Australia" have a choice of the following tax settings which conform to Australian Taxation Office (ATO) tax reporting rules:
+Investors with a Sharesight portfolio tax residency set to "Australia" have a choice of the following portfolio tax settings which conform to Australian Taxation Office (ATO) tax entities: